NRSummerfield/MAGIC/README.md

 # Modality-AGnostic Image Cascade (MAGIC)

-This work is available on [ArXiv](https://arxiv.org/abs/2506.10797) and has been submitted to the Green journal.
+This work is currently available on [ArXiv](https://arxiv.org/abs/2506.10797).

 Repository for MAGIC, a segmentation framework for multi-modal and overlapping semantic segmentation.